input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 import NetworksMatrix from '../../networks-matrix.md';
 import CompiledBinaries from '../../compiled-binaries.md'

-# Run a Mithril Signer as an SPO
+# Run a Mithril signer as an SPO

 :::note Mithril networks